-I have an extensive background in supporting adolescents, adults and families experiencing anxiety and depression, survivors of trauma including complex trauma (a type of distress that develops from an upbringing in a dysfunctional family), as well as individuals battling addiction.
+I have an extensive background in supporting adolescents, adults and families experiencing anxiety and depression, as well as survivors of trauma including complex trauma.
+Complex trauma can often include issues such as low self worth, difficulty with trust in self and in trusting others, addiction, isolation and identity issues.
 I received my Master’s in Social Welfare from the University of California, Berkeley, and am also an alumnus of Carleton College and the University of Chile.
 Additionally, I have obtained a Certificate in Clinical Trauma Professional Level II (CCTP-II).
 I am bilingual in Spanish.

 In our first session together, here's what you can expect